KtorZ/_blog_/_posts/2015-11-12-rest_for_representational_state_transfer.markdown

 would try to decrypt the token and retrieve both the `uid` and the `expiration_date`.
 Also, it is recommended to associate the token to routes that are indeed refering to the user (either as a route identifier or as a concrete parameter of the request).
-Thereby, the server can check if the token is concording with the given user and prevent attacker from trying to send fake request with a randomly generated token even if the chance of generating a random valid token is more than insignifiant.
+Thereby, the server can check if the token is matching the given user and prevent attacker from trying to send fake request with a randomly generated token even if the chance of generating a random valid token is more than insignifiant.